 And when I spoke of converting to my Christian friends, they would remark on how hard it was going to be for me to give up Christmas.

-Giving up Christmas was going to be the least of it.
+Giving up Christmas was the least of it.

 Giving up Jesus was what was going to be near impossible.
 He was going to be my sacrifice, my lifelong penance.